schaeferlea/GrimmsVK/README.md

 # GrimmsVK
-Data on verb serialization in their fairy tales "Kinder- und Hausmärchen", short texts and letters of Jacob and Wilhelm Grimm.
+Data on verb serialization in their fairy tales "Kinder- und Hausmärchen", short texts, and letters of Jacob and Wilhelm Grimm.